allejo/VPNBlocker/README.md

 #### Services

 This plug-in will occasionally have built-in support for certain services.
+Multiple services can be configured and they are checked in order, one at a time for each VPN check that is needed.
+If one service classifies the IP as a VPN, it will cancel the remaining API calls for that IP and move on to checking the next IP.

 ##### IPHub v2